G-Hood/ECE-Handbook/📖Books/📘Terrell Stats Textbook/📑Chapter 1.md

 >[!important] Key Point:
->The development of models and statistical analysis
+>The development of models and statistical analysis relies heavily on concepts of probability.

+## 1.1 Interpreting Probabilities